 Gaining hands-on, practical experience in the work world as a supplement and complement to gaining formal education can better prepare you for a business career.
 In addition, many employers view experience as an advantage when hiring new employees.
-These are two of the reasons why the College of Business strongly advises its students to gain practical experience via involvement in student clubs, community volunteer activities and/or externships, internships and part-time jobs.
+These are two of the reasons why the College of Business and Analytics strongly advises its students to gain practical experience via involvement in student clubs, community volunteer activities and/ or externships, internships and part-time jobs.
 After talking with your advisor about the timing of participating in an internship experience, visit the Business Placement Center to complete your intern form.
 By completing your intent to intern form, you are alerting us of your goal to complete an internship and we can begin assisting you in your search.

 During the internship experience, you will have the chance to expand your knowledge about your chosen industry, refine career aspirations and expand your professional network.
 Students become more independent and self-confident while learning how to balance work.
-Also, research has shown that students are 62 percent more likely to have a job at graduation and to be paid on average \$10,000 more than students who do not complete an internship.
+Also, research has shown that students are 62 percent more likely to have a job at graduation and to start their careers at a higher pay than students who do not complete an internship.

-Please note: The center has a cooperative agreement with University Career Services (UCS) in the Student Services Building to share and disseminate information on campus-wide career workshops, career fairs, job postings and interviews, including sponsorship/payment of the UCS registration fee.
-Additional services offered by UCS may be located at careerservices.siu.edu.
+Please note: The center has a cooperative agreement with the Career Development Center in the Student Services Building to share and disseminate information on campus-wide career workshops, career fairs, job postings and interviews, including sponsorship/payment of the UCS registration fee.
+Additional services offered by UCS may be located at careerdevelopment.siu.edu.